Healthy Homes Assessment Porirua

 Porirua Healthy Homes Compliance Timeframes

-• Ceiling and underfloor insulation is compulsory in all Porirua and New Zealand rental houses where it is reasonably practicable to install.
+• Ceiling and underfloor insulation is a requirement for all Porirua and New Zealand rental houses where it is reasonably practicable to install.

-• Property managers and landlords have to keep records that prove compliance with all Healthy Homes Standards that apply or will apply during the tenure of their rental properties.
+• Property managers and landlords are required to keep records that demonstrate the conformance to all Healthy Homes Standards that apply or will apply during the tenure of your rental home.

-• Property managers and private landlords should ensure their rental properties conform with the Healthy Homes Standard within 90 days of a renewal, new or a change in tenant.
+• Property managers and private landlords must ensure their rental properties conform with the Healthy Homes Standards within 90 days of a renewal, new or a change in Tenancy.

-• All boarder homes (except Kainga Ora and Community Housing Providers with registered boarder home tenancies) must comply with the Healthy Homes Standard regardless of the date when the tenancy started.
+• All the boarding households (except Kainga Ora and registered Community Housing Provider Boarding home tenancies) are required to comply with Healthy Homes Standard regardless of the date the tenancy was started.

-• All homes rented by Kainga Ora (formerly Housing New Zealand) and Community Housing Providers that are registered must comply with the Healthy Homes Standards regardless of when the tenancy first began.
+• All homes rented by Kainga Ora (formerly Housing New Zealand) and Community Housing Providers that are registered are required to comply with the Healthy Homes Standards regardless of when the tenancy first began.

 Unreasonable Gaps & Holes